 Fields of Study in the Conservation and Restauration Degree Programme

-The conservation and restoration degree programme offers four fields of study, which are structured according to material-specific and technological characteristics.
+The conservation and restoration degree programme offers three fields of study, which are structured according to material-specific and technological characteristics.

 Fields of Study at a Glance